tangle-network/docs/.github/CONTRIBUTING.md

 Contributions are made to this repo via Issues and Pull Requests (PRs).
 A few general guidelines that cover both:

-- To report security vulnerabilities, please direct message <a href="mailto:drew@webb.tools">code maintainers</a> which will promptly be answered.
+- To report security vulnerabilities, please direct message <a href="mailto:drew@tangle.tools">code maintainers</a> which will promptly be answered.
 - Search for existing Issues and PRs before creating your own.
 - We work hard to makes sure issues are handled in a timely manner but, depending on the impact, it could take a while to investigate the root cause.
 A friendly ping in the comment thread to the submitter or a contributor can help draw attention if your issue is blocking.